Skip to main content

 In short, what does this Polar Tint insight cover?

-U.S. window film services demand is growing approximately 5%+ year-over-year — reliably positive across auto, residential, and commercial segments.
-The bigger story is the premium tier: paint protection film (PPF) is growing at a projected 6.7% CAGR through 2030, and ceramic coating is the fastest of the three at 8.4% CAGR as adoption continues to scale outside premium-vehicle markets.
+U.S. window film services demand is growing approximately 5%+ year-over-year.
+That growth is reliably positive across auto, residential, and commercial segments.
+The bigger story is the premium tier.
+Paint protection film (PPF) is growing at a projected strong CAGR through 2030.
+Ceramic coating is the fastest of the three, at a strong CAGR, as adoption continues to scale outside premium-vehicle markets.

 What would make it a bad business?